top of page

 $1000 deposit to book your spot.

 Day 2 - September 9th - After breakfast, we will make our to the historical and marvelous Pope’s Palace for a cultural guided tour of 2 hours that will transport you back in time when the city was a political and religious hub.
 You will then have some free time to visit the city, discover local shops and boutiques, and stroll through the old streets of the historical center.
 Then it is back on board for an amazing lunch while we navigate to Villeneuve-Les-Avignon!
 There, we stop at the Philippe Le Bel Tower which is the last piece of a fortress built at the end of the 13th century which task was to control the entrance of the "Pont d’Avignon" leaning both banks of the Rhone River.
 We then drive to the Domaine de Beaurenard wine, known as the Châteauneuf du Pape appellation.
 Owned by the Coulon family for 7 generations, a visit and tasting will be organized so you discover local wines, full of character and elegance.
 You will have the opportunity to buy wine directly at the property, and these wines will complement one of your week's dinner.
 Back on board, our bartender will be delighted to welcome you for a drink on the sun deck.
 Dinner and overnight in Villeneuve-lès-Avignon, always with the freedom of a nocturnal walk, and evening activities of your choice.
+Dinner onboard.
 (B,L,D)

 Day 3 - September 10th - This morning, you will be taken to one of the most popular cultural sites in France; The Pont du Gard, a UNESCO World Heritage Site.
 It is an impressive bridge-aqueduct built by the Romans in the 1st century of our era.
 It is the highest Roman aqueduct bridge in the world (49 meters!).
 We will be taken to the top by our guide and will enjoy an incredible and unique view of the valley.
 We then visit the museum, which will enchant you with its very visual explanations, being the largest interpretation center in France on the Romans.
 You will learn its history through models, virtual reconstructions, soundscapes and more.
 The boat will be waiting for us for the next lunch-cruise towards the village of Aramon, our stop for the evening.
 This village spreads around the castle built on a rocky outcrop, with its port reaching its peak in the 17th century.
 From there, oil, wine, salt, cereals went to the whole of France.
 Historically known for its wickerwork workshops, it has retained until today its agricultural activities: fruit growing, the culture of the vineyard and olive trees.
 You will see many homes from the 15th to the 18th centuries.
 Dinner onboard.
 (B,L,D)